openedx/edx-platform/docs/en_us/course_authors/source/building_course/course_rerun.rst

    * - Certificates
      - No.

-.. for the course outline structure row above, indicate that the state remains/does not remain the same (published vs. hidden)

-See :ref:`Create a Course Using Rerun` and :ref:`Update the New Course`.
+See :ref:`Use Re-Run to Create a Course<Use ReRun to Create a Course>` and :ref:`Update the New Course`.

-.. _Create a Course Using Rerun:
+.. _Use ReRun to Create a Course:

 ********************************************
 Use Re-Run to Create a Course
 ********************************************

-Before you re-run a course, verify that:
+Before you re-run a course:

-* You have permission to create courses in Studio.
+* For a course that is on the `edge.edx.org`_ site, verify that you have permission to create courses in Studio.
 See :ref:`Use Studio on Edge`.

-.. is it appropriate that we don't have an analogous description for getting course creator privs on edx.org?
+  For a course that is on the `edx.org`_ site, contact your Program Manager.
+  Your Program Manager actually creates the new course using the re-run feature, and then works with you to complete the steps to :ref:`update the new course<Update the New Course>`.

-* You are a member of the course staff for the course that you want to re-run.
+* Verify that you are a member of the course staff for the course that you want to re-run.

-* The original course was created in Studio, not in XML.
+* Verify that the original course was created in Studio, not in XML.

 To re-run a course: